Herbert Pitman

-Herbert John "Bert" Pitman MBE (20 November 1877 – 7 December 1961) was an English Merchant Navy seaman, who was the Third Officer of RMS Titanic when it sank in the North Atlantic Ocean with heavy loss of life after striking an iceberg during the night of 14 April 1912 on its maiden voyage.
+Herbert John "Bert" Pitman MBE (20 November 1877 – 7 December 1961) was a British Merchant Navy seaman, who was the Third Officer of RMS Titanic when it sank in the North Atlantic Ocean with heavy loss of life after striking an iceberg during the night of 14 April 1912 on its maiden voyage.
+Pitman was the only member of the command crew of the Titanic who was not a member of the Royal Naval Reserve.

 Early life

 Pitman was born in the Somerset village of Sutton Montis in England.
 He was the son of farmer Henry Pitman and Sarah (née Marchant) Pitman.
 After his father's death in 1880, his mother remarried, to Charles Candy.
 In 1881, a census shows Herbert Pitman was living on a 112 acre farm on Sutton Road with his brother, sister, and widowed mother.

 Sea career

 Pitman first went to sea in 1895 at the age of 18 after joining the Merchant Navy.
 He received the shore part of his nautical training in the Navigation Department of the Merchant Venturers' Technical College, under Mr. E. F. White, and qualified as a Master Mariner in August 1906.
 He served a four-year apprenticeship with James Nourse Ltd. followed by five years as a Deck Officer.
 From 1904, he served one year as a Deck Officer with the Blue Anchor Line before moving to the Shire Line, with whom he served for six months.
 He moved to the White Star Line in 1906.
 While employed with White Star, he served as Fourth, Third and Second Officer on the vessels Delphic and Majestic, and as Fourth Officer on the Oceanic.